This page is in the 'Archetypes' section because it is a pattern evident throughout history.

 Obviously women commit their own versions of the same offenses men commit.
 Part of the problem in solving something like MMIW is the normal human tendency to profit from crime, even crime committed by others.

-Brian Smith was a serial killer of indigenous women, raised in a family where 'the family' was a calculated integral part of the melting pot.
+Brian Smith was a serial killer of indigenous women, raised in a family where 'the family' was a calculated integral part of the melting pot, rather than an independent entity.

 "The flower-shaped De Beers wedding ring she wears was Smith's mother's, Bissland said in an exclusive interview with KTUU."